MicrosoftDocs/intellicode/docs/custom-models.md

 ![Add IntelliCode build task](media/AddYAMLTask.jpg)

 2. In the task configuration pane, type the branch that you want to train the model on.
-   - We recommend using any persistant branch such as master or a release branch.
+   - We recommend using any persistent branch such as master or a release branch.
 3. Select the IntelliCode service connection you'd like to use for this task from the dropdown.
    - If you don't have an available service connection, you'll need to [create one](https://docs.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) before you can proceed.